seshanks-pvcc/baseball-project/README.md

 # baseball-project
 This is my final project for CSC221.
 It will simulate a game of baseball.
+It is loosely based off of the logic of Blaseball (RIV.)

 ### Baseball overview
 In case you are unfamiliar with the game of baseball it is a ball-and-bat game that is playing in an area with four "Bases" layed out in a diamond.
 Visiting all four bases earns a player a point known as a "Run."
 Over the course of 9 "Innings" two teams take turns "Batting" and "Pitching" in order to attempt to earn Runs or prevent the opposing team from earning Runs, respectively.
 Each Inning is split into a "Top half" and a "Bottom half," which end after the Batting team receives three "Outs," earned either by players getting tagged by the ball while running between bases, or receiving three "Strikes" when they fail to hit a pitched ball that was within the "Strike Zone," an area where the ball is supposed to be hittable.
 After a team gets three Outs the next Half-Inning occurs and the other team gets their chance to Bat.